 - And honestly, to cut to the chase, the actual Pear Shaped Man character was rewritten as a Ghost of High Heart type as well.
 For GRRM readers, this should be plainly obvious.
 An “all seeing” character that lives under a mound that exhibits what in ASOIAF world would be greenseeing/dreaming traits… and likes the odd pleasures in life… and gorges on grief… just read the darn story and you will see.
 Brynden Bloodraven Rivers was not invented for ASOIAF.
 Sorry.

 - Fevre Dream– This is another story where the main protagonist.
 Joshua York, is 85% Jon, and about 5% each Bran, Bloodraven, and Rhaegar.
 This is also another story where the Bloodraven-type looks like the pale white tree-man we know, except Joshua as grey eyes.

 - In the House of the Worm– I am including this one with a bit of trepidation.
 There is not a super strong connection to Bloodraven himself, just the concept of the man-worm being a godly character, and in being so godly, his body is mutilated one ligament at a time until he is just head and torso.
 Once this process is complete, it starts over again with next man-worm chosen.
 Basically, religious zealotry consumes, as does fire.

 - Closing Time (1982)- has an abundance of moonstone, milkglass, and skinchanging discussion.
+A drink called a grasshopper is even had by the skinchanger character, also a link to Bran being Pinocchio.
 There is also plenty of Bloodraven prototyping as well when it comes to what controls who.
 This is a short story that somewhat reads as a long running joke, with the last line being the punchline.
 A good, lighthearted read for GRRM fans.